top of page

 More Than a Metaphor — A Platform for Change

-The slash (/) in ALP/Playground signals that this is not a one-size-fits-all method—it is a flexible platform adaptable to different human contexts:
+The Playground Approach is a flexible platform adaptable to different human contexts:

 • Family Playground – for parents and children learning to communicate beyond conflict